veegee/guv/README.rst

 pyuv_cffi Status
 ----------------

-- Currently implemented handles: Loop, Handle, Timer, Signal, Poll, Prepare
+- Currently implemented handles: Loop, Handle, Idle, Prepare, Timer, Signal, Poll
 - No memory leaks on CPython as well as pypy3

 To do
 -----

-- Optimize the WSGI server for pypy3.
-Currently, pypy3 is running the WSGI server VERY slow (almost as slow as cPython).
-However, pypy3 is running the simple event TCP handler very fast, so the issue must be with the WSGI server implementation.
+- Address all ``FIXME`` items (these are critical)
+- Rewrite greenthread and greenpool
-- Rewrite "greenified" modules
+- Rewrite high-priority "greenified" modules: threading
+- Optimize the WSGI server by using ``http-parser`` and removing the dependency of socket.makefile().

 **pyuv_cffi**